Grant Deed Forms & Complete Guide

 ❌ Mistake #2: Assuming Full Warranties

-Thinking grant deed equals warranty deed protection.
+Thinking a grant deed equals warranty deed protection.

 ❌ Mistake #3: Missing State Requirements

-Not including state-specific elements.
+Not including state-specific elements like transfer tax declarations.

 Solution: Use state-appropriate forms with required declarations.